 The Twin Tunnels would be built by the California Department of Water Resources (DWR) – an agency with an especially egregious record of project cost inflation.
 In the 1990s, DWR oversaw the construction of the Coastal Branch Aqueduct, a subsidiary canal to the State Water Project designed to improve the water security of Santa Barbara and surrounding environs.
 DWR estimated the Coastal Branch’s cost at $270 million, a price that seemed reasonable to Central Coast voters, who approved the project in 1991.
 But construction costs alone were $595 million.
 With the requisite expense of debt service, expenditures will reach $1.76 billion by 2035.
 Further, DWR promised that the Coastal Branch would assure 97 percent reliability in water deliveries to Santa Barbara.
 Instead, water deliveries to the Central Coast have stood at 36 percent of contracted amounts since the completion of the project.

-DWR’s history of inaccurate cost and reliability assessment is deeply troubling, especially as pressure to construct the Twin Tunnels accelerates.
-No cost/benefit analysis of the Twin Tunnels has been conducted, and no details have been released identifying who is going to pay the billions of dollars needed for the project.
+DWR’s history of inaccurate cost and reliability assessment is deeply troubling, especially as pressure to construct the Twin Tunnels increases.
+No details have been released identifying who is going to pay the billions of dollars needed for the project.

 Finally, no plan has been drafted revealing just where the water will be found to fill the Twin Tunnels.
 There’s a simple reason for this: it doesn’t exist.
 California’s finite water resources are dramatically oversubscribed, and a new water conveyance system, no matter how extravagant, can’t change this stark fact.
 All reliable computer models indicate the situation will only worsen with ongoing climate change: in the future, California is likely to have even less exportable water than it has now.